jimmitjoo/cart/readme.md

 For example, you can create a new Cart for a user that for some reason doesn't already got a cart.

+To use a new cart you should store the ID, which is a uuid string, of the cart somewhere. `$cart->id`

 ```php
 $cart = (new CreateCartAction)->execute();
 ```